A | B | C | D | E | F | G | I | M | P | R | S | W

-Recognition by AACSB International that an institution commits to fulfill its mission, and continues to sustain and improve educational quality of its undergraduate, master’s, and doctoral degree programs according to the accounting standards of AACSB International as interpreted by its peer review team(s), accreditation committees, and the Board of Directors.
+Recognition by AACSB that an institution commits to fulfill its mission and continues to sustain and improve the educational quality of its undergraduate, master’s, and doctoral degree programs according to the accounting standards of AACSB, as interpreted by its peer review team(s), accreditation committees, and the board of directors.

 Accreditation Recommendations—Continuous Improvement Review

-Peer review team recommendation can be extension of accreditation or a Continuous Improvement Review 2.
-Continuous Improvement Review 2 Team recommendation can be extension of accreditation or focused review.
-Focused Review Team recommendation can be extension of accreditation, Focused Review 2, or revocation of accreditation.
+A peer review team recommendation can be an extension of accreditation or a continuous improvement review 2 (CIR2).
+Continuous improvement review 2 team recommendation can be an extension of accreditation or a focused review (FR1).
+Focused review team recommendation can be an extension of accreditation, a focused review 2 (FR2), or revocation of accreditation.
 The appropriate accreditation committee must review all team recommendations for concurrence.
 Immediate revocation of accreditation for cause is an option at any time.
-Recommendations for extension of accreditation and revocation of accreditation must be considered for ratification by the Board of Directors.
+Recommendations for extension of accreditation and revocation of accreditation must be considered for ratification by the board of directors.

 Peer review team recommendation to the Initial Accreditation Committee (IAC).
 The peer review team can recommend accreditation, a one-year deferral, or denial of accreditation.
 The team recommendation consists of a written team visit report that includes the recommendation and a standard-by-standard analysis and evaluation.
 Recommendations for initial accreditation and denial of accreditation must be considered for ratification by the board of directors.